What is Single Touch Payroll?

-The accountants & tax specialists at Silver Peacock have been receiving numerous enquiries about the new STP & naturally some business owners have a lot of questions about how this will impact them, whether or not this applies to certain businesses and if Silver Peacock can provide any support services.
+As accountants & tax specialists in Sydney & Australia, we at Silver Peacock have been receiving numerous inquiries about the new Single Touch Payroll (STP) & naturally, some business owners have a lot of questions about how this will impact them, whether or not this applies to certain businesses and if Silver Peacock can provide any support services.

 The principal accountant of Silver Peacock has prepared this article in the hope of addressing many of the questions that we have been receiving.
 However, if you still have any questions after reading through this article, please contact Silver Peacock and one of our accountants & tax specialists will assist you.